-Mass is celebrated at least once a term for our whole school community by Father Alan Gibson our Chaplain.
+Mass is celebrated at least once a term for our whole school community by Father Joti our Chaplain.
 Each year group attends mass once a term with the Parish of St Vincent’s.
 Special liturgies are also celebrated during the term.
 Bethlehem College has a rich and vibrant liturgical programme with students taking active leadership roles in music, readings, decoration and liturgical dance.
 The Mother’s and Father’s Day Masses and breakfasts each year are a great success with over one hundred parents and relatives in attendance.

 Students are given the opportunity to attend either an overnight or one day retreat each year.
 Staff spirituality days are also important for staff development and are provided throughout the year.
 Through retreats, spirituality days, daily prayer and liturgical celebrations, the spirituality of both staff and students is fostered.
 Below is an outline of our retreat programme:

-In a spirit of creative fidelity to the love that Mary Aikenhead, the foundress of the Sisters of Charity, had for Christ and for the poor we strive to speak out boldly against all forms of injustice in whatever we do.
+In a spirit of creative fidelity to the love that the Venerable Sister Mary Aikenhead, the foundress of the Sisters of Charity, had for Christ and for the poor we strive to speak out boldly against all forms of injustice in whatever we do.
 Open to the reality that this will challenge us to respect and reverence the whole of creation the cultures and traditions of every race and nation moving us beyond our fears and prejudices as we try to respond to the needs of our times.

 The Charism of the Sisters of Charity who were the founders of our College 128 years ago is kept alive through our social justice work.
 We also acknowledge St Vincent de Paul the patron saint of our Parish, whose Charism also permeates our College and our good works.

 All Religious Education Teachers at Bethlehem College are accredited by Sydney Catholic Schools to teach Religious Education which focuses on the Sydney Archdiocesan Religious Education Program, supported by the text book, To Know Worship and Love.

 Bethlehem College Ashfield